19hours/sg-statutes/Acts/Penal Code.md

 6\.
 Throughout this Code every definition of an offence, every penal provision, and every illustration of every such definition or penal provision, shall be understood subject to the exceptions contained in the Chapter entitled “General Exceptions”, though those exceptions are not repeated in such definition, penal provision or illustration.

-Illustration

-(a)
+Illustrations

-The sections in this Code which contain definitions of offences, do not express, that a child under 7 years of age cannot commit such offences, but the definitions are to be understood subject to the general exception which provides that “nothing shall be an offence which is done by a child under 7 years of age”.
+(a) The sections in this Code which contain definitions of offences, do not express, that a child under 7 years of age cannot commit such offences, but the definitions are to be understood subject to the general exception which provides that “nothing shall be an offence which is done by a child under 7 years of age”.

-(b)

-A, a police officer, without warrant, apprehendsZ, who has committed murder.
-HereAis not guilty of the offence of wrongful confinement, for he was bound by law to apprehendZ, and therefore the case falls within the general exception which provides that “nothing is an offence which is done by a person who is bound by law to do it”.
+(b)A, a police officer, without warrant, apprehendsZ, who has committed murder.
+Here A is not guilty of the offence of wrongful confinement, for he was bound by law to apprehendZ, and therefore the case falls within the general exception which provides that “nothing is an offence which is done by a person who is bound by law to do it”.

 [Indian PC 1860, s.
 6]